Jonathan Senecal, stout defence lead Carabins to Vanier Cup win over UBC | TSN

 Senecal, stout defence lead Carabins to Vanier Cup win over UBC

+"And then we have number 12 (Senecal) at quarterback, which is just spectacular."

+Seneca was awarded the Hec Crighton Trophy on Thursday as Canadian university football's most outstanding player.
+He added Vanier Cup MVP honours after completing 11-of-26 passes for 171 yards and an interception, as well as a team-high 50 yards rushing on 10 carries with the TD.

-Senecal, awarded the Hec Crighton Trophy on Thursday as Canadian university football's outstanding player, scored a seven-yard TD run at 8:47 of the third put Montreal ahead 16-6.
-The drive followed Kieran Flannery-Fleck's 14-yard punt that gave the Carabins the ball at their 38-yard line.
+Senecal's seven-yard touchdown run at 8:47 of the third put Montreal ahead 16-6.
+The drive followed Kieran Flannery-Fleck's 14-yard punt that gave the Carabins possession at their 38-yard line.

+"This is what we wanted," Senecal said.
+"We worked hard for 16 weeks and were able to come out on top, it's just a great feeling.

+"Our defence is the best in the country and they just prove that week after week.
+They just make everything easier."

-UBC made it very interesting, pulling to within 16-9 on Kieran Flanney-Fleck's 24-yard field goal at 9:48 of the fourth.
-The Thunderbirds marched from their 51-yard line to the Montreal 16-yard line before having to settle for three points.
+UBC made it very interesting, pulling to within 16-9 on Kieran Flannery-Fleck's 24-yard field goal at 9:48 of the fourth.
+The Thunderbirds marched from their 51-yard line to the Montreal 16-yard line before settling for three points.

-Later, UBC drove to the Montreal 33-yard line before Garret Rooker's pass on third-and-four fell incomplete with just over two minutes to play.
-After their defence held, the Thunderbirds took over at their own 35 with 1:30 remaining but Rooker's pass on third-and-four gave the Carabins possession at the UBC 41 with 1:02 remaining.
+Later, UBC drove to the Montreal 33-yard line before Garrett Rooker's pass on third-and-four fell incomplete with just over two minutes to play.
+After their defence held, the Thunderbirds took over at their own 35 with 1:30 remaining, but Rooker's pass on third-and-four gave the Carabins possession at the UBC 41 with 1:02 to play.

 That led to a Philippe Boyer punt, which gave UBC a final possession at its 18-yard line with 3.8 seconds to play.
 Rooker completed his pass to Jason Soriano, but he was tackled short of centre field.

-Once again Montreal's stout defence didn't surrender a touchdown.
-The unit allowed just seven field goals in the Carabins' four playoff wins, anchoring the schools' march to second Vanier Cup crown (it also won in '14).
+"But I am so proud of this football team.
+They work hard, they're disciplined, they wanted this from day one and kept their eye on the prize the whole time."

+Rooker finished 26-of-40 passing for 278 yards before an energetic Richardson Stadium gathering of 7,100 on a cool, breezy, overcast afternoon.
+Isaiah Knight ran for a game-high 73 yards on 15 carries.

-The defence came up big early in the fourth, stopping UBC running back Isaiah Knight cold on third-and-two at the Montreal 53-yard line and the Carabins ahead 16-6.
+Montreal's defence also came up big early in the fourth, stopping Knight cold on third-and-two at the Carabins' 53-yard line to protect their 10-point lead.

-These two teams met in the '15 Vanier Cup, which UBC won 26-23 in Quebec City.
-The Thunderbirds made their seventh appearance overall (having won four times) while Montreal was in the title game for a fourth occasion.
+These two teams met in the 2015 Vanier Cup, which UBC won 26-23 in Quebec City.
+The Thunderbirds made their seventh appearance overall, having won four times, while Montreal was in the title game for a fourth occasion, also winning in 2014.

-It was an entertaining contest before an energetic Richardson Stadium gathering of 7,100 on a cool, breezy, overcast afternoon.
-Complete individual and team statistics were not immediately available at source.
+UBC held the edge in total offence with 345 yards to 323 for Montreal, but the Carabins dominated the rushing game with 163 yards to 84 for the Thunderbirds.

 With the Carabins' win, Montreal becomes the first city since 1980 to boast Vanier Cup and Grey Cup champions in the same year.
 Last week, the Alouettes upset the Winnipeg Blue Bombers 28-24 in Hamilton to secure the franchise's first CFL title since 2010.